TebogoDira/sccDaggers/tutorial4/README.md

 3. Provide an app name: **"Grafana"**
 ![App name for email](https://github.com/user-attachments/assets/1c0a3e26-7795-4803-addd-96550377f5ca)
 4. Copy the generated 16-character password for later use

+### Security Notes
+- The Gmail app password is different from your account password
+- Keep the app password secure and regenerate if compromised
+- Regularly review active app passwords in Google Account settings

 ## Grafana SMTP Configuration